Skip navigation

 Premiums.
 This is the amount you pay for health insurance.
 You might pay it monthly, quarterly, or once a year.
 You have to pay it no matter what services you use.
 Your employer will collect your premiums from your paycheck.
 You might pay them directly yourself.

 Provider network.
 Many plans have a provider network.
 These providers have contracts with the plan.
 They provide services for a set price.
-Your out-of-pocket costs are lower when you use network providers.
+Your out-of-pocket costs are usually lower when you use network providers.

 Freedom of choice.
-Some plans give you the freedom to make appointments with other providers.
+Some plans give you the freedom to make appointments with specialist providers.
 With other plans, you need to get a referral from your primary care provider (PCP) to see a specialist.
 Many plans also give you the choice to use out-of-network providers, but at a higher cost.
 Keep in mind that premiums and out-of-pocket costs also may be higher in plans that allow you to see out-of-network providers.

 Paperwork.
 For some plans, you may need to file claims.
 If you have a medical savings account for out-of-pocket costs, you may need to keep track of your balance.
 You also may need to do some paperwork for tax purposes.